samrocksc/hf/README.md

    - I quickly found out this method was not going to work very well because we needed to handle a lot of parsing

-## TODO
+## Things I've Left Open

 There are a lot of things to improve on this code.
-I kept some of them simple so we can go through them together.
+Due to the time constraint of 4 hours I left them out.
+I kept some of them simple so we can go through them together!

 1. Let's find a better naming structure for the components
 2. Let's move CSS from inline Tailwind to a css sheet
 3. What happens if this gets more complex?
+4. Currently we're using a lot of prop drilling...but what if we want to extract the functionality and take a bit more OOP and invert control to the context API?